WrappedUsername/apexmite-jac/README.md

 }
 ```

+- Nodes, edges, and walkers can all have abilities.
+  - Abilities cannot interact outside of the context and local variables of the attached node, edge, or walker, and does not have a return meaning.

 The structure of the app will be in the form of a graph.

 - Creating markdown mermaid diagrams as pseudocode: